mottosso/allzpark/docs/pages/guides.md

 <br>

-## Allspark
+## Allzpark

 So you've made a project and given it a unique environment and applications.
 What's stopping you from launching these applications directly from the command-line?
-Why do you need Allspark?
+Why do you need Allzpark?

 You don't!

 Every command we've typed so far has been entirely in the hands of Rez and you can safely run productions in this way.
-What Allspark does is put a face on this system, something for the less technical-minded artists to wrap their heads around, and establish a few ground-rules about how to make the most out of Rez.
-We'll get into these rules a little later, but for now, let's see what Allspark looks like on your machine.
+What Allzpark does is put a face on this system, something for the less technical-minded artists to wrap their heads around, and establish a few ground-rules about how to make the most out of Rez.
+We'll get into these rules a little later, but for now, let's see what Allzpark looks like on your machine.

 For this next part, we'll need `git`.